 I’m going to use an example here.
 It is a bad idea to shop for Christmas, around Christmas time.
 That’s a sure way to pay the highest prices for goods.
 The tag may advertise a sale, but keep in mind that those prices have been hiked up before the ‘presumed’ sale price is even calculated.

 This is a strategy practiced by almost all retailers.

 The simple logic behind it is this.
 At Christmas time (or any other holiday), you need to get those presents for your loved ones because you’ve most likely put off buying presents until the very last moment.

-Therefore, in most cases, the price is not an issue, especially since many holiday shoppers, shop super duper late.
+Therefore, in most cases, the price is not an issue, especially for many holiday shoppers, shop super duper late.
 Retailers know all this and use those holidays to their advantage by hiking up prices, but advertising sales.

 By shopping out of seasons, for presents, clothing, food and most other that you purchase, you’re actually paying the best price for your goods.You’re getting everything before it’s been hiked up to the roof!
 So don’t be tricked into Christmas sales around Christmas time.
-Generally, this is a promotions tactic to get you into the store to spend more money.
+Generally, this is a promotions tactic to get you to the store to spend more money.

 Naturally, this tip applies to all other holidays as well.

-5. Invest in a crock pot.
+5. Invest in a crockpot.